JBuongio/jbuongio.github.io/_pages/sci_comm.md

 we can model future changes in the atmosphere.
 This can tell us what to expect and help us make informed policy decisions.<br>

-<h1 style="text-align:center"> Day 1: Debunking myths and defending uncertainty</h1>
+# Day 1: Debunking myths and defending uncertainty

 As scientists, we are a valuable resource for both providing new, exciting information and debunking widely repeated myths.
 On day 2 of the bootcamp, we learned how to properly address myths,